Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 What is needed to commence arbitration?

 In order to commence arbitration a party must submit to the arbitral tribunal its written request for arbitration.
 If the parties have agreed on ad hoc arbitration, the first step is to establish the composition of the arbitral tribunal.
 If the composition is not stipulated in the arbitration agreement, the party requesting arbitration shall invite the other party in writing to proceed with the procedure to appoint the arbitrators.
 Where the arbitration is held under the purview of an arbitral institution, the parties shall follow the procedural rules of that institution.
-In the majority of cases (including before the Bucharest Court of Arbitration), the party which wishes to commence arbitration must first file the request for arbitration with the secretariat of the arbitral institution.
+In the majority of cases (including before The Court of International Commercial Arbitration attached to the Chamber of Commerce and Industry of Romania), the party which wishes to commence arbitration must first file the request for arbitration with the secretariat of the arbitral institution.
 A fixed filing fee is generally required.

 Are there any limitation periods for the commencement of arbitration?